Myxelium/RandomMemerBot/readme.md

 ## what is this!?
-Bot randomly picks mp3 files from folder and plays them randomly in joined server.
+bot randomly picks mp3 files from folder and plays them randomly in joined server.

-It only joins voice channels that arent empty and it plays a sound with a interval of 10 min to 12 hours.
-This might be effected by how many servers it has joined.
+it only joins voice channels that arent empty and it plays a sound with a interval of 10 min to 12 hours. this might be effected by how many servers it has joined.

 ## but why